zzonyo/trust-docs-test/source/index.html.md

-tx-hash             | string    | The on-chain transaction hash chain             | string    | Block chain name amount              | float   | The number of crypto asset transfered in its minimum unit address             | string    | The deposit or withdraw source address address-tag         | string    | The user defined address tag fee                 | float   | Withdraw fee state               | string    | The state of this transfer (see below for details)
+tx-hash             | string    | The on-chain transaction hash chain             | string    | Block chain name amount              | float   | The number of crypto asset transfered in its minimum unit address             | string    | The deposit or withdraw target address address-tag         | string    | The user defined address tag fee                 | float   | Withdraw fee state               | string    | The state of this transfer (see below for details)